 6. Refine Your Destination.
-From all of the possibilities, you identified with the first steps, narrow down your options.
-Select the ones with the best fit in terms of your talents, gifts and time.
-Decide from of the options where exactly will you go.
+From all of the possibilities you identified with the first steps, narrow down your options.
+Next, select the ones with the best fit in terms of your talents, gifts, and time.
+Finally, decide from of the options where exactly how you will go.
 Hawaii is a dream; a ticket to Maui this Friday morning epitomizes a refined destination.

 7. Find Money.
 Consider your range of funding opportunities.
 By all means, pinpoint how you will obtain start-up funds, but more important, invest treble this effort to establish sustainability.